3 Reasons I Love Coffee Sock’s Cloth Filters (+ How To Brew Coffee With Them)

 I’m a big paper filter guy.
 I love how easy they are.
 I love the lighter body and crisp flavor.
 But these cloth filters seized my attention.
 I haven’t used a paper filter in weeks because I love using them so much.
 Let me share with you why.

-1. Cloth Coffee Filters Encourage A Smooth, Syrupy Body
+1. Cloth Fabric Coffee Filters Encourage a Syrupy Body

-While I still appreciate the thick and clean mouthfeel that metal and paper filters produce, I’m loving this in-between zone where I get to experience the feel and flavor of the oils without the sediment.
+While I still appreciate the thick and clean mouthfeel that metal filters and paper filters produce, I love this in-between zone where I get to experience the feel and flavor of the oils without the sediment.

 3 reasons I love cloth filters

-2. Reusable Cloth Filters Can Be Used For Ages
+2. Cloth Filters Can Be Used For Ages

-If you’d like to try cloth filters for yourself, I suggest taking a look at Coffee Sock.
-The Texas business (my homies) focuses solely on cloth and sells filters for pour over brewers, cold brew, Aeropress, tea, and beyond.
+If you’d like to try strainer cloth filters for yourself, I suggest taking a look at Coffee Sock.
+The Texas business (my homies) focuses solely on cloth and sells filters for:

 Who knows?
 Maybe you won’t be able to stop yourself from converting as well.